BioDynaMo/biodynamo/doc/dev_guide/contribute.md

 ``` bash
 make check-submission
 ```
-This command will execute all tests, check code formatting, styleguide rules, build the documentation and coverage report ([more info](/docs/devguide/contribute/#make-check-submission-explained)).
+This command will execute all tests, check code formatting, styleguide rules, build the documentation and coverage report.
+More info about this are provided [here](https://github.com/BioDynaMo/biodynamo/blob/master/doc/dev_guide/contribute.md#make-check-submission-explained).

 False positives from `clang-tidy` can be silenced by adding `// NOLINT` at the end of the line.
 Disabling `clang-format` for a certain part can be done by encapsulating it with the following comments: